6 tips on how to implement Scrum

-No matter why you decided to implement Scrum in your company, you need to start from the basics - learning about Scrum and Agile.
-I recommend you to read my other post with First steps to learn Scrum where you can find all what you need at the beginning of your Scrum journey.
+I recommend you to read my other post with First steps to learn Scrum where you can find all that you need at the beginning of your Scrum journey.

 In order to implement Scrum in your company, you will need to have allies who will support your decisions and help you.
 I know that this part can be really difficult in old traditionally managed organizations.

 Likely, you will need to show higher management why Scrum is the good idea for your company and what its benefits are.
 This is the moment when you can use the list that I mentioned about in the previous paragraph.